sumukus/gcitCert/README.md

 require(msg.sender == address(0x9dC22219076ef89d9E0a6248F18B3582Ea7A93dB), "Only the authorized issuer can add certificates");
 ```

+Then deploy the smart contract in the Sepolia testnet and take note of the contract address.
+We will require it later on to interact
+with the smart contract.

 ## Create .env file
 Create the .env file in the root directory and add the details for the given fields